jgehrcke/covid-19-germany-gae/README.md

 # COVID-19 case numbers in Germany by state, over time

+**Important notice (Sunday, March 22, 6 pm):** take the current weekend numbers with a grain of salt.
+It is not so likely that the daily infection count actually went down.
+It is more likely that data processing in the Ämter slowed down.
+Holy weekend.

 This dataset is provided via an **HTTP (JSON) API** as well as through a comma-separated value (**CSV**) file.

 How is this different from other datasets?